defunSM/Data-Science-Portfolio/Diasaster Response Classification/README.md

 # Disaster Response Classification
 In an emergency situation such as a diasaster, diasaster response workers may be flooded with new messages requesting aid.
-This web app is intended to classify these messages into several categories in order to help emergency workers response quicker!
+This web app is intended to classify those messages into several categories in order to help emergency workers achieve a quicker response rate.

 ### Table of Contents
 ---